 - A 24-hour bid is triggered once a token receives a bid

-- The Foundation fees on primary sales is a hefty 15% and 5% on secondary sales
+- The Foundation fees on primary sales are a hefty 15% and 5% on secondary sales

 - No royalties are charged on primary sales but they cost 10% on secondary transactions

-Despite some inconveniences, Foundation is still a great NFT marketplace to buy and sell non-fungible tokens for its friendly interface and nice design as well as its 24-hour auction process which can potentially get artists more profit.
+Despite some inconveniences, Foundation is still a great NFT marketplace to buy and sell non-fungible tokens because of its friendly interface and nice design as well as its 24-hour auction process which can potentially get artists more profit.